-The average of the physical quantity and of other quantities (e.g., the measured temperature) will be calculated.
+The average of the physical quantity and of other quantities assigned to the measuring channel, e.g., the measured temperature, will be calculated.

 If a storage rate < 5 s is selected, Sample will be used.

 If no average could be calculated over the complete storage interval, the value will be marked as invalid.